microsoft/reverse-proxy/contributing.md

 # YARP Contribution Guide

-We want YARP to be a true open source project and accept 3rd party contributions, but like all open source projects need to set some guidelines on how and what to contribute.
-There can be nothing more frustrating than working on a change for some time, and it then sitting forever as a PR.
+We're excited to accept contributions, but like all open source projects need to set some guidelines on how and what to contribute.
+There can be nothing more frustrating than working on a change for some time, only to have it sitting forever as a PR.
 The purpose of this doc is to set expectations for how best to contribute so that YARP can benefit from the communities skills and knowlege.

 ## General feedback and discussions?
 Start a discussion on the [repository issue tracker](https://github.com/microsoft/reverse-proxy/issues).